containers/podman/docs/source/markdown/podman-push.1.md

 #### **--digestfile** *Digestfile*

 After copying the image, write the digest of the resulting image to the file.
-(Not available for remote commands)
+(This option is not available with the remote Podman client)

 #### **--disable-content-trust**